 Entire Agreement; Amendments

-This Agreement, the Bylaws and applicable User Group Rules and Regulations constitute the parties’ entire agreement and understanding regarding the organization and general operation of the MCCC.
+This Agreement, the Bylaws, and applicable User Group Rules and Regulations constitute the parties’ entire Agreement and understanding regarding the organization and general operation of MnCCC.
 This Agreement replaces all prior oral or written agreements or understandings regarding the common exercise of joint powers as contemplated by Minnesota Statutes § 471.59.
 Any Voting Member may propose one or more amendments to this Agreement, which shall be forwarded to all Members upon receipt.
-In order to amend this Agreement, at least fifty five percent (55%) of all eligible Voting Members attending the Annual Meeting or any special meeting called for such purpose, or voting by electronic or mailed ballot taken in lieu of a meeting, must affirmatively approve of such amendment, effective as of the date of the meeting or resolution, or such later affirmative date as may be specified therein.
+In order to amend this Agreement, more than half of all eligible Voting Members attending the Annual Meeting or any special meeting called for such purpose, or voting by electronic ballot taken in lieu of a meeting, must affirmatively approve such amendment, effective as of the date of the meeting or resolution, or such later affirmative date as may be specified therein.

 Article XIV